-Add replacement bolts to the railing.
+Replace bolts to the railing.

-5. Markwood 8 feet x 4 feet Box Culvert (Constructed 1981-1984)
+4. Markwood 8 feet x 4 feet Box Culvert (Constructed 1981-1984)

 - a.
 The box culvert was not entered due to low clearance and was visually inspected from the outside at the downstream end.
 The box culvert appeared to be in satisfactory condition. - b.
 Approximately 2-4 inches of sediment was observed at the downstream side of the culvert. - c.
-The upstream catch basins appeared to be in satisfactory condition.
+The upstream catch basins on the south side of 36th Avenue at Jersey Avenue appeared to be in satisfactory condition. - d.
+Approximately 3 of the catch basins on the north side of 36th Avenue at Jersey Avenue appeared to be settling potentially due to rusted or loose fasteners. - e.
+A storm drain inlet protection device was attached to one of the catch basins on the north side of 36th Avenue at Jersey Avenue, likely from a past road construction.